Robbie-Cook/bigiron.css/README.md

 - Clone the repository to your machine
 - Run `yarn` to install dependencies
 - Make the theming changes you want in `src/variables-*.css`
-- Run `yarn build` to compile the CSS files
+- Run `npm build` to compile the CSS files
 - Use the compiled files in the `out/` directory on your site

 You also might want to check out the [Contributing Guide](https://github.com/kognise/water.css/tree/master/.github/CONTRIBUTING.md) as it contains further information about the build setup.